ricktaylor/btpu/draft-taylor-btpu.md

 Transfer Messages associated with different Transfers, i.e with different Transfer Number field values, MAY be interleaved, but Transfer Segment Messages associated with the same Transfer SHOULD be emitted in sequence number order.

 ## Handling Link-layer PDU Loss

+Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be unexpectedly lost in transmission, resulting in the loss of Messages.

 TODO: Because the underlying link-layer is assumed to be unidirectional and unreliable, the protocol allows the sender to repeat the transmission of Bundle segments as desired in order to reduce the likelihood of data loss.